codeunik/Memery/README.md

-# SimpleMemo
+# Memery
-A simple application for remembering everything
+A simple CLI application for remembering everything